 Relationship Signpost #2:

-The second event complicates or deepens this relationship further, taking it in a new direction (which can be negative or positive).
-(In a romance, this may be the lovers' first kiss.)
+The second event complicates or deepens this relationship, taking it in a new direction (which can be negative or positive).
+(In a romance, this may be when the relationship first becomes romantic.)

 Relationship Signpost #3:

 The climax of the relationship occurs here.
 It is the most difficult test of the relationship, and the outcome will determine where this relationship is going.
-(In a romance, this may be the “black moment” when the relationship faces its toughest test, right before the reversal.
+(In a romance, this may be the “black moment” when the relationship seems to break down and the couple separate.
 It is the dark before the dawn.)

 Relationship Signpost #4:

 This final event reveals how the relationship between the main and impact characters stands at the end of the story.
-(In a romance, it may be the ultimate declaration of love.)
+(In a romance, it will be when the couple realize their love for each other.)